-Carbon credit In this report, carbon credit refers to certified projects such as boiler renewal, Carbon credit introduction of solar power generation equipment, and forest management, which allow the difference between baseline and actual emissions and sequestrations/removals to be traded between the national government and companies, etc. through MRV (monitoring, reporting, verification).
-Baseline Estimated emissions and sequestrations/removals if that project did not exist Baseline-and- See Carbon Credits credit Avoidance GHG emissions decrease compared to the baseline as a result of project /Reduction implementation.
-(In this report, referred to as emission reduction) Sequestration/ GHG sequestration/removal will be increased compared to the baseline as a Removal result of project implementation.
-Cap-and-trade A mechanism that establishes certain emissions rules (allowance) for emissions of organizations and facilities, and if actual emissions exceed the allowance, excess emission limits are purchased from companies with emissions below the limit.
-MRV: A generic term for the measurement, reporting (preparation of reports), and Measurement, third-party verification required to issue credits.
-Reporting and Verification Certificates A scheme that certify the amount of electricity and heat from renewable energy sources in units of kWh or kJ.
+In this report, carbon credit refers to certified projects such as boiler renewal, introduction of solar power generation equipment, and forest management, which allow the difference between baseline and actual emissions and sequestrations/removals to be traded between the national government and companies through MRV.
+Estimated emissions and sequestrations/removals if that project did not exist See Carbon Credits GHG emissions decrease compared to the baseline as a result of project implementation.
+(In this report, referred to as emission reduction) GHG sequestration/removal will be increased compared to the baseline as a result of project implementation.
+A mechanism that establishes certain emissions rules (allowance) for emissions of organizations and facilities, and if actual emissions exceed the allowance, excess emission limits are purchased from companies with emissions below the limit.
+A generic term for the measurement, reporting (preparation of reports), and third-party verification required to issue credits.
+A scheme that certify the amount of electricity and heat from renewable energy sources in units of kWh or kJ.
 In addition, by guaranteeing the attributes of these (e.g., date/time, place, method of power generation), buyers can overwrite the attributes for externally procured electricity using a separately procured certificate.
-CORSIA The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is a scheme developed by the International Civil Aviation Organization (ICAO) as a means of achieving its global reduction targets.
-Corresponding To adjust GHG emissions covered by NDCs, by adding the quantity of adjustments internationally transferred mitigation outcomes first transferred for use towards NDCs of other countries or for other international mitigation purposes on the amount of GHG emissions covered by a NDC of the transferring country, and by subtracting the quantity of internationally transferred mitigation outcomes acquired and used towards a NDC of the acquiring county from the amount of GHG emissions covered by a NDC of the acquiring country, in accordance with Article 6 of the Paris Agreement and its relevant decisions to avoid double counting.
+The Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) is a scheme developed by the International Civil Aviation Organization (ICAO) as a means of achieving its global reduction targets.
+To adjust GHG emissions covered by NDCs, by adding the quantity of internationally transferred mitigation outcomes first transferred for use towards NDCs of other countries or for other international mitigation purposes on the amount of GHG emissions covered by a NDC of the transferring country, and by subtracting the quantity of internationally transferred mitigation outcomes acquired and used towards a NDC of the acquiring county from the amount of GHG emissions covered by a NDC of the acquiring country, in accordance with Article 6 of the Paris Agreement and its relevant decisions to avoid double counting.